 Steps to SSH to Linux AWS EC2 instance using PuTTY:

-1. Make sure the security group of your EC2 instance is configured to allow SSH connection from your current host, or use a VPN or proxy server if necessary.
+1. Confirm the security group for your EC2 instance allows SSH traffic, or use a VPN or proxy server if necessary.

-2. Convert the provided PEM private key file to PPK (PuTTY Private Key) format.
+2. Convert your PEM private key file to PPK (PuTTY Private Key) format.

 3. Download PuTTY from the official website.